satish222486/sample-projects/README.txt

 Steps to run project
-1. copy jar which is in target folder to your local drive
+1. clone the project by using url:https://github.com/satish222486/sample-projects/tree/master/atmlocator
-2. go to command promt and run below command java -jar atmlocator-0.0.1-SNAPSHOT.jar
+2. run the project
 3. Run below url's to get information